imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/exercises.md

 So we can have 65534 devices on a subnet with a 16 bit prefix.

 With a 20 bit prefix we have 32 - 20 (or 12) bits to work with.
 This means that we can have 2 ^ 12 devices theoretically.
-Just like above, we need t subtract 2 for the case of all 0s and all 1s
+Just like above, we need to subtract 2 for the case of all 0s and all 1s

 	4096 - 2 = 4094

-With a prefix of 20 bits, we can have 4094 devices of the subnet.
+With a prefix of 20 bits, we can have 4094 devices on the subnet.

 2)